Clam digging: Recreational

 In the Minas Basin area of Nova Scotia, digging for soft-shelled clams is usually done with a clam hack, a spading fork with its short handle bent perpendicularly away from the fork's head.
 A digger typically uses the hack by grasping the spine of the prongs in one hand and the handle of the fork in the other to push the hack down into the mud, clay, or sand and then pull it up and towards him/herself.
 This digging action opens up the substrate to expose the clams.
 Those clams legally long enough (44 mm in Nova Scotia) are then taken by hand and put into a peck-size (9 litre) bucket that is used to measure the volume of clams collected.

 Clam digging on the New England coast is done using a "clam hoe" (a pitchfork with the handle cut off about 18 in from the tines then bent about 70 degrees) and a "hod" or "roller" (a half bushel basket built using wood lathes or wire mesh) and hip waders (boot that extend up to the top of the legs).
 The use of other tools is prohibited in some areas.

 Another popular method for bay clamming is the use of specialized tongs from a boat.
 Operators use the long tongs to probe the sand for clams.
-Clam tongs appear very much like two clamrakes with teeth hinged like scissors.
+Clam tongs appear very much like two clam rakes with teeth hinged like scissors.